 To assess whether your organization manages risk efficiently, you need to evaluate how your employees react under stress.
-Evaluate your current risk management strategy and tweak whatever procedure/attitude you feel doesn’t reflect or facilitate your goals as a company.
+Evaluate your current risk management strategy and tweak whatever procedure/attitude you feel doesn’t reflect or facilitate your company’s goals.
 It is also important to look back on your mistakes and learn from them as much as possible.
 It’s inevitable to make new ones in the future, but repeating old ones can be avoided.

 Which risk is “good” or “bad”?

 Before moving on with the advantages of risk-taking in a business, we need to distinguish “good” from “bad” risk.
 The one is a risk you just take and hope everything will turn out for the better.
 By no means, we’re up for that.
 Taking calculated risk in business is the only way.

 Companies that have fixed product or services pricing are against the use of coupons.
 It’s perceived that someone who would eventually buy even without a coupon would take the decision earlier using the coupon you are offering – resulting in your company receiving less money than it normally would.